Adityank003/kairosvisionapi-python/README.md

 # kairosvisionapi-python
-Implementation of Face recognition system in python using Kairos API
+Implementation of Face recognition system in Python/Django using Kairos API